delurd/RNVisionProject/README.md

 # RNVisionProject

-React Native with Open Cv 4.1.0
-Detecting KTP using color and Face using cascade
+React Native with Open Cv 4.1.0 for Detecting KTP using color and Face using cascade